UofUEpiBio/SensIAT/copilot_docs/VECTORIZED_INTEGRATION_BUG.md

-# Vectorized Integration Bug
+# Vectorized Integration Bug - FIXED ✅

+**Status**: The critical C++ adaptive Simpson bug has been fixed as of 2025-12-12.

 ## Summary

-The experimental vectorized C++ integration in `src/vectorized_integration.cpp` has a critical bug that causes it to return incorrect results (typically 10x too small).
+The experimental vectorized C++ integration in `src/vectorized_integration.cpp` had a critical bug that caused it to return incorrect results (typically 10x too small). **This has been fixed by rewriting the adaptive Simpson implementation to use return-based accumulation instead of global convergence flags.**

-## Root Cause
+## Original Bug (FIXED)

 The adaptive Simpson implementation uses a **global convergence flag** that marks an alpha value as "converged" as soon as ANY segment converges.
 This causes subsequent segments to be skipped entirely.